 Reasonable in value and appropriate under the circumstances

-Many companies and governments have policies about what their employees may accept, and sometimes our contracts with clients or other parties specifically limit or forbid us from providing gifts or entertainment to their employees.
-Because of this, review and confirm that the recipient’s policies and contracts with Accenture allow us to give a gift or entertainment before offering it.
+Many companies and governments have policies about what their employees may accept, and sometimes our contracts with clients or other parties specifically limit or forbid us from providing gifts, meals, entertainment or travel to their employees.
+Because of this, review and confirm that the recipient’s policies and contracts with Accenture allow us to give a gift, meal, entertainment or travel before offering it.

-GET APPROVAL BEFORE PROVIDING ANY GIFTS OR ENTERTAINMENT TO PUBLIC OFFICIALS
+GET APPROVAL BEFORE PROVIDING ANY GIFTS, MEALS, ENTERTAINMENT OR TRAVEL TO PUBLIC OFFICIALS

-Providing a gift or entertainment to a “Public Official” is permissible if the gift or entertainment meets our 5 G&E Criteria—and—the gift is approved through our Gifts & Entertainment Tool.
+Providing a gift, meal, entertainment or travel to a “Public Official” is permissible if the gift, meal, entertainment or travel meets our 5 GMET Criteria—and is approved through our GMET Hub.
 Public Officials (which include family members) are generally government employees or employees of organizations partially or wholly owned by a government.

 We do not use or allow third parties to give bribes or make questionable payments on our behalf,